 «Customer Name» may:

 (1) serve any Planned NLSL or NLSL with Dedicated Resource or Consumer-Owned Resource amounts added to Exhibit A that are not already being used to serve «Customer Name»’s Total Retail Load in the Region.
-If «Customer Name» elects to serve its NLSL with Dedicated Resource or Consumer-Owned Resource Amounts, then such election shall be binding on «Customer Name» for the remaining term of this agreement; or
+If «Customer Name» elects to serve its NLSL with Dedicated Resource or Consumer-Owned Resource Amounts, then such election shall be binding on «Customer Name» for the remaining term of this Agreement; or

 (2) request to have BPA serve any Planned NLSL or NLSL at the NR rate consistent with section 20.3.7 below.

+If «Customer Name» serves any Planned NLSL or NLSL with Committed Power Purchase Amounts, then «Customer Name» shall provide BPA with information necessary for BPA’s compliance with regional resource adequacy planning requirements pursuant to section 3.3.2.3 of this Agreement.

+If «Customer Name» has existing Planned NLSLs or NLSLs as of the Effective Date of this Agreement and «Customer Name» has not notified BPA which service option above it chooses for each applicable Planned NLSL or NLSL above by start of the CHWM Load Process for FY2029, then «Customer Name»’s default election for all such existing Planned NLSLs and NLSLs shall be consistent with section 20.3.6(1) above.

+If «Customer Name» changes its purchase obligation pursuant under section 11 of this Agreement, and (1) «Customer Name» has requested and BPA has started an NLSL service study or (2) «Customer Name» has Planned NLSLs or NLSLs served by BPA at the NR Rate, then BPA will assess future service for such Planned NLSLs or NLSLs on a case-by-case basis.

 20.3.7 Request for NLSL Service Study, Summary Report, and NLSL Service Election(01/17/25 Version)